Become a specialist endodontist

 Develop further critical skills in research analysis, develop your definitive research protocol, and have all approvals completed to allow research to begin.

-- Critical evaluation of scientific literature and research metholdogy
+- Critical evaluation of scientific literature and research methodology

 - Biostatistics, health research, and epidemiology

-- Dental care and research – responsibilities under the Treaty of Waitangi
+- Dental care and research – responsibilities under Te Tiriti o Waitangi

 - Research development and health research